alesrox/ByteStack/readme.md

 * -b: Export the raw bytecode to output.txt for direct use with the virtual machine.

 ## Next Step
-- Fix some bugs
+- Import statement.
 - Dictionaries or json-like-objects (like Python dicts).
-- Import statement.

 ## Future features to add
 - System control functions
 - Multi-file scripts (like import statement from python or java, or #include from C/C++/C#)
 - Trash collector for the Virtual Machine
 - Something else in order to improve the language
-- Invalid Type Assignment Errors: Implementing checks in the parser to prevent the assignment of incompatible types, such as assigning a float literal to a string var.